WICG/nav-speculation/no-vary-search.md

   "prefetch": [{
     "source": "list",
     "urls": ["/products"],
-    "score": 0.1
+    "eagerness": "conservative"
   }]
 }
 </script>
 <a href="/products?id=123">click me</a>
 ```

-Here, the `"score": 0.1` value is [meant to indicate](./triggers.md#scores) that the browser _may_ prefetch the given URL, and not that it _should_ prefetch the given URL.
+Here, the conservative [eagerness](./triggers.md#eagerness) value indicates that the browser _may_ prefetch the given URL, and not that it _should_ prefetch the given URL.
 So, the browser probably won't prefetch `/products` on page load.

 But, let's say the user presses down on the link.
 Now it seems pretty likely that `/products?id=123` is going to be visited, so it might be a good time to prefetch `/products`.
 After all, `/products` might come back with `No-Vary-Search` indicating that the `id` query parameter is unimportant.